LukeGarnham/Stumps-and-Studs-MS4/README.md

 - Admin:  There are two levels of users for my website; superusers and active (standard) users.
 Superusers are administrators for the site who have access to the Django Admin panel.
 Superusers can access this from the Account dropdown in the header through a link labelled Site Admin but this will not be visible for active users (or anyone who is not logged in to an account).
 From the Admin panel, superusers can:
     - Add new Products, amend or delete existing Products.
     - Amend the status of other users and/or delete them.
-    - Verify and/or delete email addresses.
+    - Verify other users email addresses and grant them superuser status.
     - View all orders as well as delete them or modify them including amending or removing items and adjusting quantities.
     - View and delete messages (submitted via the contact app).
-    - View, amend and/or delete User Profiles.

 - Search:  In the Header, there is a search form which allows users to search for items my Stumps & Studs business sells.
 The search returns any products which contain the search string in either the product name or description.
 For example, entering 'bat' in the search form will return 4 results including Cricket Pads since they contain the phrase 'Batting Pads' within their description, and the Football Pump because its description contains the word 'batteries':

 ![Screenshot showing results when user searches for bat](media/readme/images/bat-search.png)

 - Stripe:  I have used Stripe to implement a payment processor so users can complete a checkout process.
 I have not implemented a live payment system, only a test one meaning cards will not be charged.
-To mimic a successful payment, users can enter any of the [Stripe test card numbers](https://stripe.com/docs/testing#international-cards) - the card number for the UK is 4000008260000000.
+To mimic a successful payment, users can enter any of the [Stripe test card numbers](https://stripe.com/docs/testing#international-cards) - the card number for the US is 4242424242424242 and the test card number for the UK is 4000008260000000.
 The expiration date can be any future date while the CVC and postcode can be anything.

 - Stripe Webhook:  A Stripe webhook handler has been developed so that if the checkout process is interrupted for any reason, situations where a users payment is processed but their order isn't placed are avoided.
 When a successful payment is received by Stripe, a webhook is sent.
 I capture this and check the Orders model to see if the order is stored there, in which case the order was placed before any interruption.
 If the order is not in the Orders model, this means successful payment was received by Stripe but then an interruption prevented the order from being added to the Orders model.
-Fortunately, the Stripe webhook provides details of the order meaning in these such scenarios, the order can still be added to the Orders model.
+The Stripe webhook provides details of the order meaning in these such scenarios, the order is still be added to the Orders model.

 - My Account:  Logged in users can access My Account through the Account dropdown in the header.
-In the Account page, users can view their default delivery address and phone number, view previous (historic) orders and also reset their password.
+In the Account page, users can view and amend their default delivery address and phone number, view previous (historic) orders and also reset their password.

 - Contact Us:  Users can contact Stumps and Studs by completing a form.
 The email address the user provides then receives an automatic email notification confirming that the message has been received.
 This notification includes a copy of the message.
 For an actual business case, I would configure this so that the company mailbox (e.g. contactus@stumpsandstuds.com) also receive a copy of the message via email which would enable a member of staff to then reply to the customer (user).

-### Features Left To Implement / Known Bugs
+### Features Left To Implement And Known Bugs

 - I would like to add more products to the project, for example there is a limited amount of footwear and clothing.
 I would also like to add items of clothing which are spefically for male or female customers.
 - If I were to add items which were just for males or females, I would add another field into the Products model called gender, which for items which have a gender, there is a choice of male, female or both.
 A womens t-shirt would have the value of female however golf clubs which can be male or female would have the value of both.
 In the frontend, I would then like to enable users to filter products by gender.
 I would have a drop down on the navigation bar where users can select male or female and return any products which are specific to that gender plus any that can be either (e.g golf clubs).